tkfritz/Skyjo/README.md

 xgb_model1_column2.txt
 xgb_model2.json

-The computer needs to have the standard python libraries (check what is importaned in the top of skyjo_human_developing1.py) and also  xgboost and simpleguitk.
+The computer needs to have the standard python libraries (check what is imported in the top of skyjo_human_developing1.py) and also  xgboost and simpleguitk.

 Then just run python skyjo_human_developing1.py